liquid-rocketry-illinois/RCP-Host/RCP.md

 - 10b: Speed based control
 - 11b: Unused

 The remaining 6 bits of the first byte are used to indicate the stepper motor to address.
-The host is responsible for parsing this ID and translating it to the appropriate hardware address.
+The target is responsible for parsing this ID and translating it to the appropriate hardware address.

 The remaining 4 bytes of information are the value for the indicated function.
 Depending on the hardware implementation,